cfss-fa20/hw01/README.md

 * Bake
 * Travel

-Here is a picture of me when I am traveling in Kyoto:
+Here is a picture of me:

 ![Minwen](IMG_2867.png)

+## Additional Resource
+Great computing course for new learners of R: [Computing for the Social Science](https://cfss.uchicago.edu/)